The objectives of Islington Community Housing Co-operative as laid out in its Constitution are:

 The General Meeting is responsible for approving new policies and changes to policy as recommended by the Management Committee

-There are three sub-committees - Property Maintenance, Allocations, Finance and two sub-groups - Joint Employment and Joint Working - which meet on a regular basis (the last two in partnership with NCHC).
+There are three sub-committees - Property Maintenance, Allocations and Membership and Finance.
+There are also two sub-groups - Joint Employment Group and the Partnership Group - which meet on a regular basis (with North Camden Housing Co-op).
 Additional working groups are set up to develop specific projects as required.

 ICHC & NCHC

 ICHC has been working with North Camden Housing Co-op since 2001.
 The Co-ops are close geographically and share similar objectives and profiles.
 The partnership started with the joint recruitment and employment of a Property Maintenance Manager in 2001 and continued with other joint working to the benefit of both organisations.

 In July 2004 ICHC and NCHC agreed to share an office and the Co-ops subsequently moved to premises in Archway located on the border of Camden and Islington in December 2004.
 The office is central to the areas of operation of both Co-ops.